 Escape now to the beautiful desert and coastal landscapes, riding under sunny skies on tranquil roads less traveled.
-Come ride one of the best new cycling destinations in the world.
-Our last seven tours have filled, don’t miss out!
+Come ride one of the best new cycling destinations in the world, Baja California.
+All of our Baja cycling tours have filled, don’t miss out!

 Discover one of the world’s best new cycling and ultimate social-distancing destinations, all close to home.
 Baja has quietly transformed over the last few years, offering hundreds of miles of newly-paved roads, upscale hotels, sublime landscapes, with little traffic, offering tranquility on the road less traveled.
-Ride with us through expansive, picturesque landscapes that Joshua Tree, Moab, and the fire-red mesas of Idaho.
-Small towns feature old-world plazas with rustic colonial-era churches.
+Our Baja cycling tours travel through expansive, picturesque landscapes that Joshua Tree, Moab, and the fire-red mesas of Idaho.
+Small, quiet untouristed towns feature old-world plazas with rustic colonial-era churches.
 Ride past towering cactus spread across valleys as far as the eye can see, meandering along azure coastlines under warm, bright blue skies.

 Day 1 — Across the border

-We rendezvous in San Diego and drive into Tijuana for bike building, Covid testing at our hotel, and orientation with drinks before dinner at one of Baja’s finest restaurants.
+Welcome!
+We rendezvous in San Diego at the efficient airport and drive into Tijuana for bike building and orientation with drinks before dinner at one of Baja’s finest restaurants (Mision19).
 Tijuana is experiencing a culinary revolution with craft breweries, chic cafes, and fine dining, drawing crowds across the border.

 Day 2 — Guadalupe Wine Country